-The details of the complainant and the issues are recorded in the complaint register and passed on to the responsible manager for action.
-This includes investigating the issue, correcting the problem, stopping it happening again and providing feedback to the complainant.
+The details of the complainant are recorded in a complaint register and passed on to the responsible manager for action.
+This includes investigating the issue, correcting the problem, preventing it happening again and providing feedback to the complainant.
 The status and number of complaints is discussed at monthly management meetings.
-Hills holds liaison meetings with elected local representatives which give the opportunity to discuss issues face to face.
+Hills holds six-monthly liaison meetings with elected local representatives, Wiltshire Council and the EA, which give the opportunity to discuss issues face to face.